kavnwang/website/README.md

-Website built with Node.js, hosted on kevinwang.in.
+Website built with Node.js, design inspired by ekzhang.com and maggieliu.dev.